-The pitch of the drum is changed by rotating a tuning handle.
-Since the handle must be rotated several times each time the player wants to change the pitch, this type of timpani is not suitable for music requiring instantaneous pitch changes or glissandos.
+The pitch of the drum is changed by rotating the tuning handle.
+Since the handle must be rotated manually when the player wants to change the pitch, this type of timpani is not suitable for music requiring instantaneous pitch changes or glissandos.

 Pedal balancing spring-type:

 This type of timpani is suitable for more advanced performance, including glissandos.
 As the tension of the pedal spring and head is balanced, the pitch can be maintained, even when the player releases their foot from the pedal.